ashleychari/abcd_sex_pfn_replication/index.md

   qsub -l h_vmem=500G,s_vmem=500G haufe_transform_weights.sh
   ```

-  5. Use the haufe transformed weight matrix from the previous step in the [svm_stacked_barplot.R](https://github.com/ashleychari/abcd_sex_pfn_replication/blob/main/multivariate_analysis/SVM%20weights%20barplot/svm_stacked_barplot.R) script to get the stacked barplot of feature importance for both Males and Females.
+  5. Use the haufe transformed weight matrix from the previous step in the [svm_stacked_barplot.R](https://github.com/ashleychari/abcd_sex_pfn_replication/blob/main/multivariate_analysis/SVM%20weights%20barplot/svm_stacked_barplot.R) script to get the stacked barplot of feature importance for both Males and Females as seen in Figure 3C.
 I ran this in Rstudio

   6. Use the haufe transformed weight matrix in the [sum_abs_weights_matrix.py](https://github.com/ashleychari/abcd_sex_pfn_replication/blob/main/multivariate_analysis/SVM%20brain%20map%20plot/sum_abs_weights_matrix_svm.py) to get the absolute value sum of the weights and save this array.

-  7. Use [write_effect_map_to_cifti_svm.py](https://github.com/ashleychari/abcd_sex_pfn_replication/blob/main/multivariate_analysis/SVM%20brain%20map%20plot/write_effect_map_to_cifti_svm.py) to convert the matrix in the previous step into a CIFTI file format for visualization.
+  7. Use [write_effect_map_to_cifti_svm.py](https://github.com/ashleychari/abcd_sex_pfn_replication/blob/main/multivariate_analysis/SVM%20brain%20map%20plot/write_effect_map_to_cifti_svm.py) to convert the matrix in the previous step into a CIFTI file format for visualization/to get Figure 3B.

   8. Use the dscalar.nii file in workbench to get the visualization of the weights.